Three dead, four missing in Canada float plane crash

-July 16 (Reuters) - Three people were dead and four missing after a float plane crashed into a lake in a remote part of northeastern Canada, a charter airline service said on Tuesday.
+July 16 (Reuters) - Three people are dead and four missing after a float plane crashed into a lake in a remote part of northeastern Canada, a charter airline service said on Tuesday.

 Seven people were aboard the de Havilland DHC-2 Beaver plane operated by Air Saguenay, a small charter airline based in Quebec.
 The plane crashed in Labrador, part of the province of Newfoundland and Labrador on the eastern coast of Canada.

-The seven people aboard were the pilot, two guides and four passengers on a fishing expedition.
-The plane had been expected to land at 7 p.m. on Monday at Crossroads Lake, where the Three Rivers fishing lodge is located.
+The plane was carrying a pilot, two guides and four passengers on a fishing expedition.
+It was supposed to land at 7 p.m. local time on Monday at Crossroads Lake, where the Three Rivers fishing lodge is located.

-When it had not arrived by 8 p.m., the airline began emergency procedures, including sending a second plane on a search mission.
-After an unsuccessful hour, the company notified the Joint Rescue Coordination Centre (JRCC), the arm of the Canadian military responsible for search and rescue, which sent out a C-130 Hercules plane at around midnight.
+When it had not arrived by 8 p.m., the airline began emergency procedures, which included sending a second plane to search for it.
+After an unsuccessful hour, the company notified search and rescue crews.

-The plane was located by JRCC crews a mile offshore near the southeast end of Mistastin Lake, a crater lake in northern Labrador, at around 6:30 a.m.
-Tuesday.
+The plane was located by these crews a mile offshore in Mistastin Lake, a crater lake in northern Labrador, at around 6:30 a.m.
+Tuesday morning.

 The cause of the crash is unknown, according to Jean Tremblay, president of Air Saguenay, as are the whereabouts of the four missing people.